-The causes of stammering, or stuttering, have perplexed people who stammer, researchers and therapists for centuries.
+What causes stammering, or stuttering?
+Is there a cure?
+These questions have perplexed us for centuries.
 But we are getting closer to finding the answers.

 Most stammering develops during childhood and is a neurological, rather than a psychological, condition.
 Subtle changes within the brain result in a physical difficulty in talking.

-Stammering isn't caused by anxiety or stress, although people may stammer more when stressed or anxious.
+Stammering is not caused by anxiety or stress.
+But people may stammer more when stressed or anxious.

 It is often a hereditary condition.
 About 60% of people who stammer have another family member who stammers.
 Most adults who stammer, around 75%, are male.
 When it begins in childhood, this is known as developmental stammering.

 Around 8%* of children, boys and girls, will go through a short period of stammering between the ages of two and five.
 Short means months rather than years.
 The stammer may come and go during childhood, but if it continues into adulthood, then it's likely to be a lifelong condition.
 Up to 2%* of adults in the UK say that they stammer.

 (*Until recently these figures have been 5% of children and 1% of adults.
 We have increased them as a result of our research, which you can read about in our article 'Stammering in the Population'.)

 A far rarer form of stammering, known as acquired stammering or adult onset stammering usually occurs later in life.
 The main causes are a head injury, a stroke or a condition such as Parkinson's disease.
 Other causes can be extreme emotional distress, medication or drugs.
 See our Variations & Complications page for more information on acquired stammering.